FinalAngel/dotfiles/README.md

 - every `.symlink` file in **topics/** will be mapped to `~/.[filename]`
 - everything in the `bin/` folder gets automatically added to your `$PATH`

-The following package flavors are installed:
+The following package flavours are installed:

 - [FiraCode](https://github.com/tonsky/FiraCode) with nice custom font management
 - [Git with GPG signing](https://gnupg.org/) enabled